-- 2.1 The Pfizer, AstraZeneca and Moderna vaccines are now all at the final stages of approval.
-NHS Trusts have been notified to be ready to vaccinate their workforce and vaccination sites will mobilised from 1st December 2020.
-The Pfizer vaccine (as likely first available) will be suitable for these settings and MFT have confirmed that the MLCO workforce will be in their vaccine implementation plan. - 2.2 It has also been confirmed that the Primary Care Network (PCN) designated sites/community models are expected to mobilise, but this will be mid-December at the earliest.
-The first stage of the formal sign off for sites serving the 14 PCNs has now been completed. - 2.3 The GM Mass Vaccination Site at Manchester Tennis Centre will be operational in December and significant support has been provided from the Manchester team (MHCC and MCC) to enable the site to be ready. - 2.4 The Programme Management Office (PMO) is reviewing all initial workstream plans, risks and issues to ensure resources are in place in advance of receiving any vaccines.
-An overall Programme Plan has been produced and the governance into GM is being finalised. - 2.5 The PCN Enhanced Service Specification and Collaboration Agreement is currently being considered and a Directly Enhances Service (DES) contract will then be agreed with PCNs and GPs. - 2.6 The finance and workforce modelling and plans are being developed and being shared regularly with the Greater Manchester Health and Social Care Partnership to ensure a consistent approach.
+- 2.1 The Pfizer vaccine was approved by the MHRA on 2nd December 2020 and the AstraZeneca vaccine is now at the final stage of approval.
+NHS Trusts are now ready to vaccinate their workforce and vaccination sites have been mobilised from 1st December 2020.
+The Pfizer vaccine will be suitable for these settings and MFT have confirmed that the MLCO workforce will be in their vaccine implementation plan. - 2.2 It has also been confirmed that the Primary Care Network (PCN) designated sites/community models are expected to mobilise and at least one PCN site will be operational this month.
+The first stage of the formal sign off for sites serving the 14 PCNs has now been completed. - 2.3 The GM Mass Vaccination Site at Manchester Tennis Centre will also be operational in December and significant support has been provided from the Manchester team (MHCC and MCC) to enable the site to be ready. - 2.4 The Programme Management Office (PMO) is reviewing all initial workstream plans, risks and issues to ensure resources are in place in advance of receiving any vaccines.
+An overall Programme Plan has been produced and the governance into GM is being finalised. - 2.5 The PCN Enhanced Service Specification and Collaboration Agreement has been considered and sign off of the Directly Enhanced Service (DES) contract is expected by mid December.

+The finance and workforce modelling and plans are being developed and being shared regularly with the Greater Manchester Health and Social Care Partnership to ensure a consistent approach.
 The initial Manchester-specific priority cohort and vaccination delivery modelling has been produced by MHCC Business Intelligence Team and can be adjusted as more information becomes available (e.g. changes to the national JCVI cohort priority list).
+It appears likely that along with healthcare workers, residents aged over 80 years and care home staff and residents will be part of the first phase of the delivery programme in December/early January.